Castel del Monte, Apulia: Modern era

 In the 18th century, the castle's marbles and other ornamentation were looted.
 Members of the House of Bourbon took the marble columns and window frames and reused them at their palace in Caserta.
-What remains now includes fragments of a knight and a re-used Roman relief, while in the Provincial Gallery of Bari there are a head fragment and a cloaked, headless bust, sometimes interpreted as Frederick II.
+What remains now includes fragments of a knight and a reused Roman relief, while in the Provincial Gallery of Bari there is a head fragment and a cloaked, headless bust, sometimes interpreted as Frederick II.
 After having been abandoned for a considerable length of time, the castle was purchased in 1876 for the sum of 25,000 lire by the Italian State, which began the process of restoration in 1928.

-During the Allied occupation of WWII, the United States 15th Army Air Force headquartered a secret navigational aid station called Big Fence at the Castel.
+During the Allied occupation of World War II, the United States 15th Army Air Force headquartered a secret navigational aid station called Big Fence at the castle.

 In the 1950s, soil around the castle was discovered to contain a bright red compound produced by a strain of the bacterium Streptomyces peucetius.
 Scientists named the drug daunorubicin and further development identified a related compound doxorubicin that finds use as a chemotherapeutic agent used to treat cancer.

 Central to the plot of Umberto Eco's novel The Name of the Rose is an old fortress known as the 'Aedificium'.
 This was almost certainly inspired by Castel del Monte.
 It was also the set for the film Tale of Tales.

-In 1996 Castel del Monte was named a World Heritage Site by UNESCO, which described it as "a unique masterpiece of medieval military architecture".

-Castel del Monte is depicted on the reverse of the Italian-issue 1 Euro cent coin.

-The castle has been often mistakenly linked to the Knights Templar and it's been regarded as a "mysterious" construction even by notable historians.
+The castle has been often mistakenly linked to the Knights Templar and it has been regarded as a "mysterious" construction even by notable historians.
 Italian historian Raffaele Licinio often condemned those esoteric views and interpretations, stressing that Castel del Monte was just one of the castles of the fortification system developed by Frederick II, and it is not in any way linked to the Templars.